How to Wash Your Hands

 washing hands over sink

-DO understand why you need to wash
+Do understand the need to wash

-DO know that handwashing works
+Do know that handwashing works

 Data shows handwashing can effectively prevent many illnesses.
-For example, it reduces respiratory illnesses in the general population by as much as 21 percent, according to the Centers for Disease Control and Prevention (CDC), and reduces the number of people who get sick with diarrhea by up to 40 percent.
+For example, it reduces respiratory illnesses in the general population by as much as 21 percent, according to the Centers for Disease Control and Prevention (CDC) and reduces the number of people who get sick with diarrhea by up to 40 percent.

 Chemicals in the soap can break down viruses’ outer layer of fat, rendering them harmless to you.

-DO wash your hands often
+Do wash your hands often

 To prevent illnesses, other times that call for handwashing include:

-• Before, during and after preparing food, and before eating
+• Before, during, and after preparing food, and before eating

 • Before and after attending to a wound